khwang0/COMP2026-2122PA1/readme.md

 ## Submission
-For submission, zip the src folder of your IntelliJ project, name the zip file as “XXXXXXXX_assign1.zip” (where XXXXXXXX is your Student ID number), and upload it to Moodle.
-If you go for the bonus marks, you should also submit your short explanation inside this zip file.
+For submission upload the file `Sudoku.java` to Moodle.

 Please be reminded that both the **Late Penalty Rule** and the **Penalty for Plagiarism** are applied strictly to all submissions of this course (including this assignment).